-1.9 This ES has been produced in accordance with the EIA Regulations and best practice guidance issued by the government and other organisations, such as the Institute of Environmental Management and Assessment (IEMA).
-It has been prepared by Terence O'Rourke Ltd based on information gathered during a formal EIA of the proposals undertaken between December 2019 and May
+1.10 This ES has been produced in accordance with the EIA Regulations and best practice guidance issued by the government and other organisations, such as the Institute of Environmental Management and Assessment (IEMA).
+It has been prepared by Terence O'Rourke Ltd based on information gathered during a formal EIA of the proposals.
+Regard was had to the findings of other relevant assessments as appropriate, to avoid duplication of assessment.

-- 2020.
-Regard was had to the findings of other relevant assessments as appropriate, to avoid duplication of assessment. - 1.10 The scope of the EIA was the subject of consultation with WSCC and with a range of other organisations, including Natural England, the Environment Agency and Historic England (see chapter 5 for full list of consultees).
+1.11 The scope of the EIA was based on the scope agreed for application WSCC/036/20, which itself was the subject of consultation with WSCC and with a range of other organisations, including Natural England, the Environment Agency and Historic England (see chapter 5 for full list of consultees).
 The EIA Regulations require the ES to be based on the most recent scoping opinion, where one is issued.
-The scoping process is discussed in more detail in chapter 5 and a copy of the scoping report that accompanied the request for a scoping opinion has been reproduced in technical appendix A, together with the consultee responses.
+The scoping process is discussed in more detail in chapter 5 and a copy of the scoping report that accompanied the request for a scoping opinion, the consultee responses and subsequent WSCC Regulation 25 request (associated with application WSCC/036/20) have been reproduced in technical appendix A.